VoidOne-App/VoidOne/README.md

 - Metadata normalization
 - Provider-aware launching

-The objective is to provide one consistent library without turning VoidOne into another storefront.
+The objective is to unify access without turning VoidOne into another storefront.

 ---